This website requires JavaScript.

 set up zoom meeting on mobile step 4

-Part 3: Tips for Set Up Zoom Meeting
+Part 4: Tips for Setting Up a Zoom Meeting

 1. Test Audio & Video Beforehand

-Before your meeting starts, take a moment to test your microphone, speakers, and webcam using Zoom's built-in test tool.
+Before your meeting starts, take a moment to test your microphone, speakers, and webcam using a Zoom test meeting.
 This helps you catch issues like muted audio, poor video quality, or incorrect input/output settings and ensures a professional, disruption-free experience.

 2. Use the Waiting Room Feature